pyscience-projects/pyevtk/README.txt

 4. Performance.
 The aim of the package is to be used as a part of post-processing tools.
 Thus, good performance is important to handle the results of large simulations.
-To achieve this goal, performance critical routines are implemented as part of a small C extension.
+However, latest versions give priority to ease of installation and use over performance.

 REQUIREMENTS:
 =============

     - Numpy.
-Tested with Numpy 1.5.0.
+Tested with Numpy 1.8.0.
-    - Cython 0.12.
-Cython is only required to update the  included C file but not to compile the package.

 The package has been tested on:
     - MacOSX 10.6 x86-64.
     - Ubuntu 10.04 x86-64 guest running on VMWare Fusion.
+    - Ubuntu 12.04 x86-64 running Python Anaconda (3.4.3)
+    - Windows 7 x86-64 running Python Anaconda (3.4.3)

+It is compatible with both Python 2.7 and Python 3.3.
+Since version 0.9 it is only compatible with VTK 6.0 and newer versions.

 DEVELOPER NOTES:
 ================